aman-atg/four-card-landing-page-fem/README.md

 # Four-Cards Landing Page

-A responsive landing page with 4 cards coded with grid.
+A responsive landing page with 4 cards (coded with grid).

 ## Getting Started